 Certainly true, but those areas are not where the huge potential underwriting losses are.
 Losses mount with the number of homes destroyed and there isn't much density in those areas.
 The big losses occur with urban wildfires, where lots of expensive houses burns.

 In addition, in many of those "not wealthy" areas, many people have made a choice to live in rural, low-density, forested or brushy setting.
 Paradise was not necessarily a haven for the wealthy, but many of the people affected had made a choice to live in that setting.
-Especially retirees, who sold a house somewhere else and used the proceeds to buy their vacation house in the country.
+Especially retirees, who sold a house somewhere else and used the proceeds to buy their retirement house in the country.

 By sending them an accurate financial signal about the natural hazard, many people will make other, wiser decisions.